Skip to content

 #5 – What about those books I see on Amazon published by Xlibris and other self-publishing firms?

 This has to do with the ISBN, or international standard book number.
-Whoever supplies the ISBN for the book is the “publisher of record.”
+Whoever supplies the ISBN is the “publisher of record.”

 But being “publisher of record” is not the same thing as being the actual publisher.
-Remember, the publisher is the one who pays the bills and makes the decisions.
+Remember, the publisher is the one who pays the bills.

 #6 – Should I get my own ISBN?